BitPangea/bitpangea/theatlas/README.md

 The Atlas is not:

-- a speculative map of unrecognized properties;
-- a substitute for The Codex;
+- a substitute for The Foundation or The Codex;
+- a requirement that every geographic feature first receive constitutional recognition;
 - a private planning document;
 - a general image gallery;
 - a marketing page;
 - an authority that can expand, duplicate, or arbitrarily redefine the World.

-Its purpose is to preserve and present the map of BitPangea faithfully.
+Its purpose is to intentionally design, preserve, and present the concrete cartographic World faithfully within constitutional constraints.

+**“Not a Codex” does not mean “not allowed to exist.”**

 ---

 ## Status

-**Active Cartographic Institution**
+**Active Cartographic Design Institution · Creator Period**

 ---